For inquiries, comments, or suggestions, please fill out the form below.

 You can also reach me at CynthiaGDeLaTorre@gmail.com or get updates on Instagram.

+My love for pretending and imagining the impossible, began at an early age.
 In the first grade, every student in our class entered a contest depicting the “Joy of Reading.”

 I drew a picture of happy children holding books.
 Above them was a rainbow with fairy tale creatures walking over it.